Recelis/DAL/notes/Software Engineering/Web Development/Frontend Frameworks.md

 # Frontend Frameworks: CRUD

 ## Dependencies
 The core ideas are componentisation of `HTML`, `CSS` and `JavaScript` code.
-You can bundle your code into either class or functional components so that they are modular and reuseable if needed.
+You can bundle your code into either class or functional components so that they are modular, reusable if needed, and composable.
 They have a `lifecycle`, things happen on first mount, on update and on removal.
 They also take in `props` and the output is the component HTML or whatever rendering template language.
 Typically, they will also have some internal `state` that can deal with `event handling`.

-### CRUD
+## Implementations
+Typically for `CRUD` applications.

 ## Dependents
 - React